Della Roy: Recognition

-The American Ceramic Society named her as a Distinguished Life Fellow and Member; she was the 1982 recipient of the society's Jeppson Medal, the 1987 recipient of the L. E. Copeland Award of the society's Cements Division, the 2004 recipient of the society's Bleininger Award, and the namesake of the society's Della Roy Lecturer Award, given annually since 2000.
+The American Ceramic Society (ACerS) named her a Distinguished Life Member and Fellow.
+She was the 1982 recipient of the Jeppson Medal of The American Ceramic Society, the 1987 recipient of the L. E. Copeland Award of the ACerS Cements Division, the 2004 recipient of the Bleininger Award of The American Ceramic Society, and the namesake of the ACerS Della Roy Lecturer Award, given annually since 2000.

 Her work on the use of coral in bone implants was awarded by an inaugural Golden Goose Award of the US Congress in 2012.
 She was also an elected member of the World Academy of Ceramics (its first woman member, elected in 1991) and an honorary member of the Institute for Concrete Technology (elected in 1987).

 She was elected to the National Academy of Engineering in 1987, cited "for internationally recognized contributions to applied science and engineering of cement and concrete".
 She was its first female material scientist and the first women from Penn State elected to the academy.

 Dellaite, a rare naturally occurring mineral, was named after her in 1965.
 It is a calcium silicate hydrate (in the same family of compounds used for Portland cement), with the chemical formula Ca_{6}(Si_{2}O_{7})(SiO_{4})(OH)_{2}, discovered in metamorphosed Scotland limestone, and synthesized in the laboratory by Roy.